Establecimiento Las Marías

+Establecimiento Las Marías is a renowned company specializing in the production and packaging of infusions, particularly tea and yerba mate.
+For over 100 years, Las Marías has been a trusted source for products such as Taragüi, Unión, La Merced, and Mañanita.

 History

 The Navajas family, which owns Las Marías, started the mate operation in 1924 on their cattle estancia with 38 hectares of planted mate.
 The raw material was and, largely still is, produced by small holders and subsequently bought by processors and packers.